Qilletni/QilletniDocs/docs/quickstart/lastfm_integration.md

 ## Database Setup

-The Last.Fm package also needs database access for caching music data.
+The Last.fm package also needs database access for caching music data.
 If using the default Docker Postgres settings from [Getting Started](getting_started.md), the following settings are populated by default and do not need manual setting:

 ```
 | Property     | Value                                             |